hachyderm/community/community.hachyderm.io/content/en/docs/mastodon/moderation/report-feature/_index.md

 Moderators can choose to close the issue with only an explaining comment, or to take one of the shown actions and close the issue.
-For visibility the moderation actions are:
+For visibility, the moderation actions are:

 1. Mark as Resolved (No moderator action)
 1. Delete posts (Moderator resolves by deleting the offending